TcMenu/tcmenu-examples-starters/java/embeddedJavaDeviceUI/README.md

 In either case the create project process will output a starter project very similar to this working project, you can then decide which of the optional components you want to keep, these are the components that are in the `optional` package.
 By default it will have a Jetty webserver that serves up browser based EmbedControlJS and a JavaFX UI.

-### From the CLI simply
+### From the CLI

     tcmenu create-project -p RASPBERRY_PIJ -v -n "com.example.menu" "SimpleProject"

+Simply run the above command in the directory where the new project should be created.
 Where `com.example.menu` is the Java package to put the source code in, and the project will be called "SimpleProject".
+Rename as appropriate.

 ### From TcMenu Designer UI